andongfan/mlscript/doc/mls-codebase-doc.md

   and `ModuleSymbol` which include information on `class`, `mixin` and `module` definitions.
 - `JSBackend.scala` contains class `JSBackend` that translates an MLscript AST into a JavaScript AST.
-Classes `JSWebBackend` and `JSTestBackend` inherit class `JSBackend` and generate adapted code for the web demo and testing.
+Classes `JSWebBackend` and `JSTestBackend` inherit class `JSBackend` and generate adapted code for the web demo and the test suite.

 ### Web Demo and Testing